Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 **What does explore button do?**

 * Possibility of finding new places. - _For this, I now have this feeling that we shouldn't create many random places to go.
-Instead we should have a couple of places to go according to our storyline, that's why we should make them hard to find for the sake of playtime._
+Instead we should have a couple of places to go according to our storyline, that's why we should make them hard to find for the sake of playtime._ For example, we could increase this chance from 1% to 10% every day and stop increasing it.
 * Possibility of finding interesting stuff related to the story.
 * Possibility of finding something that is already made.
 Like an axe.
+For now, let's say 5%.

-### Pick Up: Twigs, small rocks etc. (I am not happy with the naming of this)
+### Search: Twigs, small rocks etc.

-**What does pick up button do?**
+**What does search button do?**

 * You find stuff that are necessary to build things.
 Also when you have an equipped tool, you start to gather extra stuff.
 For instance, if you have an axe with you, you start to gather wood with every phase you go for picking up things.
 * Possibility of finding berries.